Wolg/CakePHP-Behat/README.md

 ### But I don't use Composer?

 That's fine, the process is laregly the same.
 However, instead of downloading Behat Shell using composer, you'll need to unzip or clone this plugin into your app/Plugin/Behat folder.
 After that, follow the rest of the steps outlined in the previous section.
+Don't worry about dependencies, we'll download those for you.

 ## Requirements